wendux/DSBridge-Android/readme.md

    dwebView.setJavascriptInterface(new JsApi());
    ```

-3. Call Java api in Javascript, and declare a global  javascript function for java invocation.
+3. Call Java api in Javascript, and declare a global  javascript function for the following java invocation.

    ```javascript
    //Call Java API